-Eventually, I figured it would be easier to just remember the names of the different varieties of coffees, and then memorise the associating flavour profiles.
+Eventually, I figured it would be easier to just remember the names of the different varieties of coffees, and then memorise the associating flavour profiles or coffee acidity.
 And that is how I managed to scrape by as a mediocre barista for the next couple of years, bluffing my way through cupping session after cupping session, “really knowing what I was talking about” – even though I literally had no idea what I was slurping from my spoon.

 I eventually grew frustrated by this façade and decided that I wanted to actually learn something at a cupping session.
 (Hello, that’s why I was going, wasn’t it?)
 I wanted to be able to get as genuinely excited about tastes as everyone else around me.
 I wanted to have my own opinions, instead of parroting everyone else’s.